GirishCodeAlchemy/kubernetes-solutions/kubernetes-Templates/README.md

   <iframe src="./AdvanceDetails/operator_group.yml" frameborder="0" width="100%" height="500"></iframe>
 </details>

-### 3. Horizontal Pod Autoscaling Based on Custom Metrics
+### 3. Horizontal Pod Autoscaling

+#### Based on Custom Metrics:

 Horizontal Pod Autoscaler (HPA) can scale your deployments based on custom metrics, not just standard CPU and memory usage.
 This is particularly useful for applications with scaling needs tied to specific business metrics or performance indicators, such as queue length, request latency, or custom application metrics

 <iframe src="./AdvanceDetails/horizontal_pod_autoscaling_custom_metrics.yml" frameborder="0" width="100%" height="400"></iframe>

+#### Based on System Metrics:

+Horizontal Pod Autoscaler for an application, ensuring that it scales out when the CPU utilization goes above 50% and scales in when the usage drops, between a minimum of 3 and a maximum of 10 replicas.

+<iframe src="./AdvanceDetails/horizontal_pod_autoscaler.yml" frameborder="0" width="100%" height="400"></iframe>

 ### 4. Node Affinity for Workload-Specific Scheduling